Transporting Firearms in New Jersey

 In recent years, New Jersey gun policy has been thrust into the spotlight with numerous high-profile cases, many of which involved out-of-state residents who were arrested while traveling through New Jersey with guns that they legally purchased in another state.
 Due to the fact that New Jersey does not provide state-to-state reciprocity with regard to gun permits, these otherwise law-abiding citizens were charged with unlawful possession of a weapon for driving through New Jersey with out-of-state permitted guns in their cars.
 Under New Jersey law, unlawful possession of a firearm is a second degree crime with a presumption of incarceration and a 5 to 10-year prison sentence attached.
 Unbeknownst to these individuals, they were committing serious felonies for errors in transportation of their firearms.

 In order to avoid criminal weapons charges and the catastrophic consequences that can result, it is critical to understand and comply with New Jersey’s strict policy for transportation of firearms.
 At the Tormey Law Firm, our renowned New Jersey gun attorneys regularly defend New Jersey residents and those from other states who are charged with unlawful possession of a weapon and other weapons offenses.
-With former gun prosecutors, former members of the U.S. Attorney’s Office, and a former member of the Morris County Prosecutor’s Office’s Weapons Forfeiture Unit on staff, we utilize our unique insight into gun prosecutions to built the most effective defense strategies.
+With former gun prosecutors, former members of the U.S. Attorney’s Office, and a former member of the Morris County Prosecutor’s Office’s Weapons Forfeiture Unit on staff, we utilize our unique insight into gun prosecutions to build the most effective defense strategies.
 We work on behalf of clients across the state, including in Bergen, Morris, Essex, Monmouth, and Middlesex counties.
 If you or someone you love is facing weapons charges, contact us today at (201)-614-2474 for a cost-free consultation.

 Transporting Firearms in New Jersey